 Switching out these two tools, cut our prep time in half!

 If you are ever trying to remove yearsss of rust and paint from metal surfaces, I highly recommend this approach.
-We were able to bring these chairs to a nearly bare metal surface and this gave us a beautiful finish after painting.
+We were able to get these chairs back to their bare metal surfaces.
+This gave us a beautiful finish after painting.

 Use Primer